 Let us discuss some of the effective ways to promote and market your new dropshipping business.

 - Email marketing – Email marketing is one of the most versatile tools to capture leads for your business.
 Effective use of email marketing strategies can definitely help to promote your shop and products.
-Omnisend is our platform of choice when you want an all-in-one email marketing platform for your dropshipping business with Shopify.
+Omnisend is our platform of choice when you want an all-in-one email marketing solution for your dropshipping business with Shopify.

 - Advertisement – If it permits, it is also wise to keep aside a portion of your budget for running paid advertisements.
 While you can work with ad networks like Google Ads, you can also explore specialized platforms like Adzooma to do things in a better way.

-We have just explored the different aspects of running a successful dropshipping business using the Shopify eCommerce platform.
+We have just explored the different steps of running a successful dropshipping business using the Shopify eCommerce platform.
 We also introduced you to the various tools and utilities you need to configure a store.

 An important thing to keep in mind is never trying to be a jack of all trades when you start.
 Start small and expand if you want.